PaulOthar/PaulOthar/README.md

 |Java GUI (Swing & AWT)|Intermediate|

 # Other Informations
-### Contacts:
-Im nowhere near confident enought to share my personal social media accounts with strangers...🤔

 ### Why Othar?
 Othar is just a nickname that i think is cool. it means "Foolish Warrior" in some forgotten game universe (I dont remember where i got it from 😢)

-### For How Much Would You use Light Theme?
-There is no amounts of money in this world that would bribe me into torture my eyes with the sight of burning agony.

 <!--
 **PaulOthar/PaulOthar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.